iMikeyV/GC_UPS_Project/README.md

 ### Solution:

-Using the UPS API this program will keep a running list of “Depots” and notify the HelpDesk whenever an item has been delivered.
+Using the UPS API this program will keep a running list of "Depots" and notify the HelpDesk whenever an item has been delivered.

    ### How:
-   -Daily email spreadsheet is now saved as a CSV file, the program reads data from CSV file and if there is a UPS tracking number present it creates a
+   -Daily email spreadsheet is now saved as a CSV file.
+The program reads data from CSV file, and if there is a UPS tracking number present, it creates a
-    “Depot” object.
+    "Depot" object.

    -The program keeps a running list of all Depots and receives direct tracking status from the UPS servers